FF9933/2D-to-3D-Conversion/README.md

 **The goal** \
-The mission behind this project, is to create a simple yet efficient 2D-to-3D Human Pose Conversion, fast and reliable yet also simple and convenient.
+The mission behind this project, is to create a fast, reliable and simple 3D Pose Estimation using __one__ camera.